 SART — Live birth rate per eSET

-PGT-A does not increase success rates in egg donation or embryo adoption cycles, since eggs from younger women are used.
-PGT-A just makes the cost of success higher in egg donation and embryo adoption cycles.
+PGT-A does not increase success rates in egg donation or double donation cycles, since eggs from younger women are used.
+PGT-A just makes the cost of success higher in egg donation and double donation cycles.

 Recurrent Early Pregnancy Loss